suralikiran892018/Contact-Feeding-App/README.md

 Push the changes to your forked repository: git push origin [branch-name] Create a pull request on [GitHub/GitLab] with a detailed description of the changes made License
-This project is licensed under the [License Name] - see the LICENSE.md file for details.
+This project is licensed under the [kiran kumar] - see the LICENSE.md file for details.

 Contact
-For any inquiries or issues, please contact [Your Name] at [suralikiran892018@gmail.com].
+For any inquiries or issues, please contact at [suralikiran892018@gmail.com].